Carter J. Eckert

-Carter J. Eckert is an American academic and author and the Professor of Korean History at Harvard University.
+Carter J. Eckert (1945 – December 2024) was an American historian who specialized in Korean history.
+He was the Yoon Se Young Professor of Korean History at Harvard University.

 Early life and education

-Eckert was born in Chicago, Illinois.
+Eckert was born in Chicago, Illinois, in 1945.
 He attended Lawrence University, where he studied Western ancient and medieval history.
 Eckert then undertook graduate studies, earning a Master of Arts in 1968.

 After graduating from Harvard, Eckert worked as a Peace Corps Volunteer in Korea.
-He later returned to the United States to undertake doctoral study in Korean and Japanese history at the University of Washington.
+He later returned to the U.S. to undertake doctoral study in Korean and Japanese history at the University of Washington.

-Career
+Career and death

-Eckert joined Harvard University in 1985.
+Eckert joined Harvard in 1985.
+In 2004, he was named the first Seoul Broadcasting System Yoon Se Young Professor.
+The professorship was named for Korean businessman Yoon Se Young.

-In 2004, Eckert was named the first SBS Yoon Se Young Professor.
-The Yoon Se Young Professorship was established in honor of Yoon Se Young, the chairman of the Seoul Broadcasting System.
+Eckert also served as an advisor to the United States Department of State on North Korean politics.

-Eckert has consulted for the U.S. Department of State on North Korean matters.
+Eckert's death was announced in December 2024.

-Selected works
+Publications

-In a statistical overview derived from writings by and about Carter Eckert, OCLC/WorldCat encompasses roughly 8 works in 10+ publications in 5 languages and 1,000+ library holdings.
+In a statistical overview derived from writings by and about Carter J. Eckert, OCLC/WorldCat encompasses roughly eight works in 10+ publications in five languages and 1,000+ library holdings.